+\odima{Assumption~\ref{ass:tensy} merits some discussion.
+With~$k = 1$, we recover the classical smoothness assumption, Lipschitzness of the gradient of~$f$.
+However, in our setup it makes sense to assume higher regularity in~$y$ (cf.~\eqref{eq:tensy-lip}) as this is the variable in which we perform the Taylor expansions (cf.~\eqref{opt:min-max-apx}).
+Additionally,~\eqref{eq:tensy-xx} allows to control the mismatch between the~$x$-gradients of~$f(x,y)$ and~$\fapx_k(x,y)$ at any point~$x$, and implies that~$\gx \fapx_k(\cdot,y)$ is Lipschitz with an adjusted parameter; see~Lemma~\ref{lem:gx-lip}.}

-\end{assumption} Assumption~\ref{ass:tensy} merits some discussion concerning the cases~$k \in \{0,1,2\}$ that are most interesting from the algorithmic point of view (cf.~\cref{sec:algos}). \begin{itemize} \item When~$k = 0$,~\eqref{eq:tensy-xx} follows from~\eqref{eq:gradx-lip} with~$\tau_0 = \lam$, and so does not give any extra restrictions.
+\odima{Let us now more thoroughly discuss the cases~$k \in \{0,1,2\}$ in which we propose efficient algorithms.} \begin{itemize} \item When~$k = 0$,~\eqref{eq:tensy-xx} follows from~\eqref{eq:gradx-lip} with~$\tau_0 = \lam$, and so does not give any extra restrictions.
 As for~\eqref{eq:tensy-lip}, it then requires that~$f$ is~$\rho_0$-Lipschitz in~$y$ and~$\sig_0$-Lipschitz in~$x$.
 In fact, such Lipschitzness conditions are not necessary for our approximation results to hold, although they can possibly improve the approximation bounds in~\cref{th:upper-bound} in the case~$k = 0$, which is of marginal practical interest.
 Meanwhile, the Lipschitzness in~$x$ is used in one of the algorithms proposed in~\cref{sec:algos}.
 Even so, we have the variational bounds~$\sigma_0 \le \min\{\lam \, \diam(X), \mu\Dy\}$ provided that~$X$ contains in its interior a first-order stationary point of~$f(\cdot,y)$ for any~$y \in Y$.

 \item When~$k = 1$, condition~\eqref{eq:tensy-lip} reduces to the Lipschitzness of the partial gradient~$\gy f$, namely